wexi/amforth-shadow/doc/source/TG/recipes/I2C-Generic.rst

 mmc2120 (memsic).
 The I2C address is fixed at $30.

-A measurement is triggered by putting the sensor in a stable state and triggering the measuremt.
+A measurement is triggered by putting the sensor in a stable state and triggering the measurement.
 Finally 5 bytes are read back that contain the actual sensor data and a status information.